ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

-Add the lines on line 11 and 18 to play and stop the confetti.
+Add the lines on lines 11 and 18 to play and stop the confetti.
 When the player crosses the finish line the confetti will be played.
 2 seconds later it will stop ready for the next race.

 Enter **Play** mode and cross the finish line to see the confetti effect.